Persuader (band): The Fiction Maze (2007–2014)

 Persuader had been at work on their next studio album for several years since the release of When Eden Burns.
 The album experienced multiple delays due to various reasons.
 In addition, band members have contributed to their side projects during this time including, in 2008, Dark Empire's Humanity Dethroned and, in 2009, Savage Circus's Of Doom and Death.

 In updates, the band humorously refers to their recording location as Studio Värdelös.
 The Swedish word värdelös translates to "useless" in English.
-On December 12, 2010, the band revealed the tentative title of the album as The Fiction Maze.
+On 12 December 2010, the band revealed the tentative title of the album as The Fiction Maze.
 Throughout 2011–2013, the band issued intermittent updates on the progress of the album.
-On September 11, 2013, the band announced they had signed with Inner Wound Recordings.
+On 11 September 2013, the band announced they had signed with Inner Wound Recordings.

 The Fiction Maze was released late December in Japan and early January in North America and Europe.

-Departures of two members and Necromancy (2016-present)
+Departures of two members and Necromancy (since 2016)

-On October 26, 2016, rhythm guitarist Daniel Sundbom left the band and Fredrik Mannberg took his place; on February 2, 2019 bassist Fredrik Hedström left the band.
+On 26 October 2016, rhythm guitarist Daniel Sundbom left the band and Fredrik Mannberg took his place; on 2 February 2019 bassist Fredrik Hedström left the band.